-A six month artist residency supported by the Heritage Lottery Fund that explored the heritage, architecture, designs and people of Guildford Cathedral.
-The commission involved engaging with members of the public via workshop opportunities and creating artwork for a final exhibition.
+Artist residency and exhibition supported by the Heritage Lottery Fund that explored the heritage, architecture, designs and people of Guildford Cathedral.

 It was absolutely brilliant to work with Cabinet of Curiosity.
 From the first meeting with Caroline and Edmond it was clear that their combination of skill and experience would make the vital contribution to our project which we were looking for.
 During the period of their residency they carried out careful and fascinating research, provided workshops for the public, created beautiful works of art which have inspired everyone who has seen them.
 Cabinet of Curiosity is a living example of how The People’s Cathedral celebrates human creativity and endeavour.
 We have much to thank them for.